SWEDES: TheWayTheyWere

 Page 218 2 Illustrations

-A couple scrolling across today's campus.
+A couple strolling across today's campus.

 Students and faculty members visit in the Wallerstedt Learning Center discussion court.